Dre Campbell Farm

 3. Essential Oils

-Essential oils such as eucalyptus, lavender, citronella, and peppermint naturally repel deer flies.
+Essential oils like eucalyptus, lavender, citronella, and peppermint may help repel deer flies.
+However, their effectiveness varies.
+Often, they require reapplication every few hours for continued protection.

-After diluting the essential oil in a carrier oil such as jojoba or almond oil, apply a few drops directly to your skin.
+After diluting the essential oil in a carrier oil such as jojoba or almond oil, apply it to your skin.

 Place it, especially on exposed areas like the neck, arms, and legs.
 The strong scent will deter deer flies from landing on you.